ADDPAID GENERAL TERMS AND CONDITIONS OF ASSIGNMENT AND USE (29 may 2019)

-Amaro Services s.r.o., a Czech company with share capital of CZK200,000, with identification number 04730461, having its registered office at Husova 240/5, Staré Město, 110 00 Prague 1, Czech Republic, registered in the trade register kept by the City Court of Prague under number C.252786, represented by its Manager (hereinafter “Amaro”) makes available to creditors, on its website available at www.addpaid.com (hereinafter the “Site”), an unpaid debt management tool on which they can report Unwilling Debtors and, in this way, facilitate their debt recovery (hereinafter the “Addpaid Service”).
+Amaro Services s.a.r.l., a French company with a share capital 1 000 Eur, with identification number under process, having its registered office 30 Route des Creusettes, Immeuble Axial, 74330 Poisy, France registered in the trade register kept by the City Court of Annecy, represented by its director (hereinafter “Amaro”) makes available to creditors, on its website available at www.addpaid.com (hereinafter the “Site”), an unpaid debt management tool on which they can report Unwilling Debtors and, in this way, facilitate their debt recovery (hereinafter the “Addpaid Service”).

 Amaro provides a simple data hosting service.
 It cannot be regarded as a debt collection company and does not make any subjective or qualitative assessment of the existence, the fixed nature of their amount or the payable status of debts that may be declared by a user as part of the Addpaid Service.
 In the event that abuse or an error by a user of the Addpaid Service is reported, Amaro will make every effort to remedy the situation if a manifestly unlawful infringement has taken place in accordance with applicable provisions in that respect.

 These general terms and conditions of assignment and use (hereinafter the “GTCSUs”) are intended to define the conditions of access and use of the Site and the Addpaid Service by Users and Visitors (as defined below).